dhruvrajvanshi/Moonshine/README.md

 	end
 To add a request middleware, call app.request_middleware with a block that returns a Moonshine::MiddlewareResponse object.
 If the @pass_through attribute of the MiddlewareResponse is true, other request middlewares will be called.
 Otherwise the @response attribute will be directly returned

+### Response Middleware
+	# add response middleware
+	app.response_middleware do |req, res|
+		res.body = "Modified"
+		res
+	end
+Response middleware methods take request and response arguments and return a response.
+This is used to globally alter the response of the application.
+Response middleware are processed in order

 ## Static Files
 To serve a static directory, pass an array of paths to Moonshine::App's constructor

 	app = Moonshine::App.new(static_dirs = ["res"])